Cooperation is based on tasks

 In Aptien, people collaboration, coordination, and work management are built on tasks.

 Aptien can completely replace all intra-company email communication, including where employees discuss what needs to be done, make suggestions, ask each other for help or advice.
 In short, they collaborate.
-No wonder then that we are inundated with emails that easily and quickly get lost under the flood of new ones.
+No more being inundated with emails that easily and quickly get lost under the flood of new ones.

 Work management in Aptien

 - Clarifies communication and simplifies and streamlines collaboration